 There was an official port of both Jedi Academy and Jedi Outcast, available on the Mac App Store, Steam, GOG.com, etc. Those are still available, however they will not work on any version of macOS after 10.14 Mojave.
 Version 10.15 Catalina and beyond (Big Sur, Monterey) all drop 32bit support, and Aspyr (who ported them previously and more recently to consoles) stated they have no plans to update the games to work on modern macOS.
 Only a couple mods have updated their Mac versions as well to have native support.

-For Jedi Academy singleplayer (and multiplayer if you don't want EternalJK), you can use OpenJK.
+For Jedi Academy singleplayer and multiplayer, you can use OpenJK for both.

 These options are very limited in terms of mods and honestly just makes things complicated.
 I highly just recommend using the options below, which will ensure you have access to any mod you want by using the Windows versions.

 That leaves us with running the games in a more unconventional and non-native method called Wineskin, or more importantly, a Wineskin app called Porting Kit that makes it easy to run older games like these.